roby2358/oblique/SPEC.md

 ### Configuration File (`config.json`)

 Oblique uses a single `config.json` file as the source of truth for all configuration.
-No localStorage or other storage mechanisms are used.

 ```json
 {